abdohwebdev/responsive-website/README.md

-# responsive-website from youtub video by Brad Traversy
+# responsive-website from youtube video by Brad Traversy